We recognise that our sixteen week residential programme only represents one small stage within a much longer recovery process.

 To us it is apparent that the term ‘recovery’ represents much more than just ceasing to drink or take drugs.
 It is more about being a process by which an individual is enabled to move from their problem alcohol or drug use towards an alcohol or drug-free lifestyle as an active and contributing member of society.

-For the past six years at Brynawel we have adopted and adapted an approach originated by Dr David Best, namely his Assessment of Recovery Capital model, which breaks recovery down into ten component personal and pro-social areas of “capital” that can be measured across a client’s long-term recovery journey.
+For the past several years we have adopted and adapted an approach originated by Dr David Best, namely his Assessment of Recovery Capital model, which breaks recovery down into ten component personal and pro-social areas of “capital” that can be measured across a client’s long-term recovery journey.
 These component aspects of inherent client capital are as follows;

 The impact on this recovery model on our current treatment process has been immense, as Best puts it “one of the key objectives of the transition to a recovery model, and one of the main objectives of recovery interventions, is to focus on enabling clients to build their recovery capital and to develop the resources that will not only enable them to become substance free but also to develop and grow”.